DaudElmoge/project-phase-2/README.md

 - I want to easily navigate through the app.
 - I want to locate the company office on a map.
 - I want to submit feedback to help improve the service.
+- **I want to delete a booking with confirmation so I can correct mistakes or cancel a trip.**

 ---